Sciance-Inc/statisfactory/readme.md

 p = show_top + add_col

-#  Note that dependencies have been corected.
+#  Note that dependencies have been corrected.
 print(p)

-#  Note that dependencies have been corected.
+#  Note that dependencies have been corrected.
 p.plot()  # Require graphviz
 ```